grz0zrg/fsynth/README.md

 Source code repository for the Fragment app. which can be found at : https://www.fsynth.com

-This is a web. spectral synthesizer powered by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)
+This is a web. additive/spectral/granular synthesizer powered by live [GLSL code](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)

+Fragment basically capture slices of a WebGL canvas at the display refresh rate and translate RGBA pixels value to notes, the notes are then interpreted and played by one of the synthesis engine method.

+The content of the WebGL canvas is produced on the GPU by a collaborative GLSL script, this make it extremely fast to do any kinds of pixels manipulations.

 Fragment can also be used for live coding visuals, they can be synchronized to any audio using the MIDI capabilities AND also synchronized to the synthesized sound